BayerSe/esback/README.md

 # esback

-The esback package contains function that can be used to evaluate and backtest [expected shortfall](https://en.wikipedia.org/wiki/Expected_shortfall) (ES) forecasts.
+The esback package contains function that can be used to backtest [expected shortfall](https://en.wikipedia.org/wiki/Expected_shortfall) (ES) forecasts.

 ## Installation